Exponential Law for Random Maps on Compact Manifolds: Return times distribution

-where $\epsilon_\omega$ is as in the proof of Proposition~\ref{main.proposition}.
-Observe that the convergence of the RTS does not come immediately from the first part of the theorem, as one could have hoped for from the deterministic case (e.g. \cite{Sau09}) or the annealed case (\cite{Rou14}).
+Observe that the convergence of the RTS does not come immediately from the first part of the theorem, as one could have hoped for from the deterministic case (e.g. \cite{Sau09}) or the annealed case \cite{Rou14}.

 In order to estimate the error term we split the RHS in three terms as in~\eqref{estsumeps}: